yet-another-static-site-generator/yass/README.md

 YASS - Yet Another Static Site (Generator)

 As name says, it is static site generator written in Ada.
-At this moment available is only almost working prototype.
+It is *headless* application (no UI at this moment).

+## Features

+* Support almost infinite amount of custom tags in HTML templates (depends) on available RAM

+* Separated tags for whole site and each page

+* Very fast

+* Freshly created, unpolished, probably have a lots of bugs :D

 ## Build from sources